Home Office

 Why It Works:

-- 5 adjustable slots — Mix laptops, tablets, and phones
+• 5 adjustable slots — Mix laptops, tablets, phones.
+Whatever you've got.

-- Modular design — Remove dividers to create wider slots
+• Modular design — Remove dividers to create wider slots for chunky devices

-- Solid construction — Heavier than dual stands, so more stable
+• Solid construction — Heavier than dual stands (2.8 lbs), so more stable

-Minor Gripe: Takes up more desk space than a simple dual stand.
+• Footprint: 8" x 4" base vs 6" x 4" for dual stands.
+Takes up 33% more desk space.
 Only worth it if you actually have 3+ devices.

 Elestoria 5-Device Vertical Stand